- Aktuell sida:

 - |

-Wondering what exactly sets a psychologist apart from a psychotherapist?
-When you’re considering opening up about your mental wellbeing, knowing who to turn to can feel overwhelming.
-Psychologist, psychotherapist, psychiatrist, counsellor or coach – each plays a distinct role in the mental health landscape.
-This guide will help you understand the key differences, making it easier to find the right support for your unique needs.
+Wondering what sets a psychologist apart from a psychotherapist?
+When it comes to your mental wellbeing, knowing who to turn to can feel overwhelming.
+Whether it’s a psychologist, psychotherapist, psychiatrist, counsellor, or coach, each has a unique role in the mental health landscape.
+This guide will help you understand the key differences, making it easier to find the right support for your needs.

 What is a Psychiatrist?